 Sec.
 6c.
-(1) The director may authorize, in writing, on forms prescribed by him, limited arrest powers for security personnel employed by the state for the protection of state owned or leased, property or facilities, in the city of Lansing, and in Windsor township of Eaton county.
+(1) The director may authorize, in writing, on forms prescribed by the director or his or her designee, limited arrest powers for security personnel employed by the state for the protection of state owned or leased property and facilities.
 Limited arrest authority may be exercised only when the security employee is on a tour of duty as prescribed by the director upon state owned or leased property and the person is identified by a uniform as a state security employee.
-Limited arrest power is automatically rescinded upon termination of employment with the state.
+Limited arrest power is automatically rescinded on termination of employment with this state.
 The director may authorize security employees to carry a firearm while on duty.

-(2) A security employee granted limited arrest authority by this section shall not be entitled by reason of employment to become a member of the state police pension, accident, and disability plan established by Act No. 251 of the Public Acts of 1935, as amended, being sections 28.101 to 28.110 of the Michigan Compiled Laws, or other similar departmental program.
+(2) A security employee granted limited arrest authority under this section is not entitled by reason of employment to become a member of a state police pension, accident, and disability plan established under the state police retirement act of 1986, 1986 PA 182, MCL 38.1601 to 38.1675, or other similar departmental program.

 History: Add.
 1976, Act 65, Imd.
 Eff.
 Mar.
-31, 1976.
+31, 1976;-Am.
+2018, Act 5, Eff.
+Apr.
+26, 2018;-Am.
+2018, Act 675, Imd.
+Eff.
+Dec.
+28, 2018.